Quarantiine/etmf-main-website/README.md

 ## Contribution Guidelines

-We are not accepting _contribution_ at the moment.
+We are not accepting _contributions_ at the moment.

 ## License